 Missouri Boys State is a leadership and citizenship training program.
 Students who are interested in participating should discuss the opportunity with their counselor/contact.
 All students MUST meet the eligibility criteria, follow the established nomination process, and complete an online application.

 Online applications are available in the fall.
 Online applications are NOT automatically transmitted to the Missouri Boys State Headquarters for consideration.
-After completing the application, the student MUST PRINT a copy.
-The application MUST be signed by the student and his parent/guardian prior to submitting it to his high school counselor/contact for nomination and endorsement BEFORE being considered for participation.
+After completing the application, the student MUST follow the instructions given to him by his high school representative to become eligible for Missouri Boys State.
+No applications are accepted without the endorsement of the high school principal.

-The counselor/contact will collect the applications from the students nominated as the primary applicants and alternates, obtain the appropriate signatures, and submit the applications to the local American Legion representatives or District Chair for consideration by the application deadline of March 1.
+The counselor/contact will collect the names and information from the students nominated as the primary applicants and alternates, and submit those student names to Missouri Boys State HQ for consideration by the application deadline of March 1.
 The American Legion Boys State District Chair makes the final decision on who will attend Missouri Boys State.
 The Executive Committee of The American Legion Boys State of Missouri, Inc. reserves the right to accept or reject any application.

 Local American Legion Posts, community-minded civic organizations, businesses, and individuals (not related to the applicant) pay the $500 per student program fee.
 There is NO EXPENSE to the student or his family.
 Any request of the applicant or his family to pay any portion of the program fee, make a deposit or financial guarantee prior to being accepted should be reported to the Missouri Boys State Headquarters.